-Suckling is soothing for babies and can help calm their stress.
-However, with so many pacifiers (dummies) out there, finding the right one can be a bit overwhelming.
-We've put together a guide, explaining our collection and, we hope, answering some of your questions, like, 'Which are best for developing teeth?', 'Are they they made of plastic?' and 'What about all the sterilising?'
+Suckling is a baby's first reflex so it's no wonder many parents find dummies (pacifiers) a brilliant prop for calming and soothing them.
+However, with so many options out there, finding the right one can be a bit of a puzzle.
+Which are best for developing teeth?
+Are they all made of plastic?
+And what about all the sterilising?
 Here’s what you need to know.

-With dummies often being used from birth, you want to be sure you're giving your newborn a design that's 100% safe to be in their mouth, and comfortable against their face.
+With dummies often used from birth, you want to be sure you're giving your newborn a design that's 100% safe to be in their mouth and comfortable against their face.
 Shields which are soft to the touch, made from BPA-free or totally plastic-free materials, and shaped to sit comfortably between their noses and chins are perfect - like the BIBs and Hevea designs.
 Hevea's new colourful pacifier range also uses natural mineral pigments, making them kind on the environment too.

 Where previously you could only find dummies with babyish motifs, often only in pink or blues, now there are contemporary styles and shades to choose from.
 Elodie's designs have a retro look and feel, and come in subtle tones, making them favourites among design-minded babies everywhere - and their parents.
 With orthodontically-shaped natural rubber teats, they also each have a matching dummy strap - so you can keep them stylishly and hygienically at hand.

 As well as choosing a pacifier to suit their wardrobe, why not treat them to an on-trend complementary dummy clip too?

 Both Nibbling and Elodie make lovely options, while Nattou's fun designs have silicone beads on the clip that double as teethers too.
 Just as clever, Done By Deer's Cozy Keeper is a soft elephant toy that attaches to the dummy, making it far easier for your baby to find in their cot.